-Upon completion of the course, students will be qualified to go on to further study, or embark on an apprenticeship or full time career in the catering or food industries.
+Upon completion of the course, students will be qualified to go on to further study, start an apprenticeship, or begin a full-time career in the catering, or food industries.

 In preparation for the course, students will have the opportunity learn a range of techniques and processes to broaden their skill base.
 They will work collaboratively and individually.
-Projects will include designing and making a range of products suitable for a Christmas Market, and designing products to meet specific requirements of clients and consumers.
+Projects will include designing and making a range of products suitable for a Christmas Market, as well as designing products to meet specific requirements of clients and consumers.